-Psychological therapy is a journey taken by both client and therapist.
-It aims to increase the client's self understanding, so that they can relate to themselves and others in a more thoughtful and empowered way, and can take an active part in changing their lives.
+Psychological therapy/psychotherapy is a journey taken by both patient and therapist.
+It aims to increase the patient's self understanding, so that they can relate to themselves, others, and their lives in a more aware and meaningful way.

 People seek therapy for a multitude of reasons.
 Some are facing particular obstacles, for example, the loss of a loved one, the break down of a relationship, or problems at work.
 Others may be feeling a more diffuse sense of disillusion or unhappiness, a sense they are not where they want to be in life.
 Many people have felt weighed down for much of their lives by ideas and fears related to childhood and adolescent experiences.

-When distressed, it is the human instinct to try to find a means of relief.
-However, some of our coping strategies become problems in themselves.
-For example, we may try to avoid our difficult feelings through excessive work or alcohol, or we may try to boost our self-esteem by trying too hard to please others.
-These attempts may actually exacerbate our problems and leave us more anxious, depressed or confused.
+When distressed, it is the human instinct to try to find means of relief.
+However, some forms of armoury/coping strategies can become problems in themselves.
+For example, one may try to avoid difficult feelings through excessive work or alcohol, or may try to boost self-esteem by trying too hard to please others.
+These attempts may actually generate more anxiety, depression or confusion and they keep the underlying struggles hidden.

-Beyond tackling our more acute distress, therapy can also show us a richer way of living.
-Having a more intimate understanding of what is going on in our minds, leaves us in a more connected and integrated state.
-Then we are able to be kinder to ourselves and to relate more meaningfully to other people, to our work, and to all aspects of our lives.
+Beyond tackling acute distress, therapy can also allow a richer way of living to emerge.
+Having a more intimate understanding of what is going on in one's mind, leaves one in a more connected and integrated state.
+It is then possible to relate more meaningfully to other people, one's work and other aspects of life.

-The following are links to more information on the main therapies I tend to use: Cognitive Behaviour Therapy (CBT), Cognitive Analytic Therapy (CAT) and Psychodynamic psychotherapy.
+The following are links to more information on the main therapies I tend to use: Psychoanalytic Psychotherapy, Cognitive Analytic Therapy (CAT) and Cognitive Behaviour Therapy (CBT).